Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Without benefits, the full cost of the medication would be over $230 a month or as needed.

-It’s possible she could use one pump a week but she currently only trialling this medication.
+It’s possible she could use one pump a week, but she is currently only trialling this medication.

 Claiming Medical Expenses

-How to claim medical expenses on your income tax return?
+How do you claim medical expenses on your income tax return?

-Upon research on the topic of medical expenses that we can claim on our income tax return, I found there were so many things that not even I would have considered.
+Upon researching medical expenses that we can claim on our income tax return, I found so many things that I would not have considered.

-I think it’s important for everyone who pays income tax in Canada to do their research because you never know what you can and can’t claim.
+I think it’s important for everyone who pays income tax in Canada to research because you never know what you can and can’t claim.

-(Update 2021) You can claim eligible medical expenses on line 33099 or line 33199 Step 5 Federal Tax, of your tax return the lesser of two amounts.
+(Update 2024) You can claim eligible medical expenses on line 33099 or line 33199.
+Step 5 Federal Tax of your tax return the lesser of two amounts.

-Please read the 2021 Update and if you don’t see the year updated here please visit canada.ca for accurate updated information as this article may not be updated regularly.
+Please read the 2024 Update, and if you don’t see the year updated here, please visit canada.ca for accurate information, as this article may not be updated regularly.

 Step 1